tribeti/InkMD-Editor/README.md

 ---

-## 🙌 License & Acknowledgements
-Distributed under the **MIT License**.
-See `LICENSE` for more information.

-Special thanks to the open-source community for providing the best practices and inspiration for this project. 💡
+# 💎 Special Thanks
+This project stands on the shoulders of giants.
+A huge shoutout to these amazing projects and libraries that made InkMD Editor possible:

+* [**TextControlBox-WinUI**](https://github.com/FrozenAssassine/TextControlBox-WinUI) (by JuliusKirsch) - The core text editor control powering InkMD's editing experience.
+* [**Markdig**](https://github.com/xoofx/markdig) - A fast, powerful, and spec-compliant Markdown processor for .NET.
+* [**Windows Community Toolkit**](https://github.com/CommunityToolkit/Windows) - Essential helpers and extensions for Windows development.

+And to all the Contributors who have spent their time improving the code and fixing bugs! ❤️

 ---

+📜 License

+Distributed under the MIT License.
+See [LICENSE](https://github.com/tribeti/InkMD-Editor/blob/master/LICENSE) for more information.

 <p align="center">
   <b>Happy Writing! 🧑‍💻</b>
 </p>